ColtonHix/ColtonHix.github.io/index.md

 ### Look it's my handmade logo and favicon from years ago that I accidentally made into low quality
 ![Really not sure a .ico will show up here](https://coltonhix.github.io/favicon.ico)

+You know I'm pretty dissapointed I can't replicate target="\_blank" and images shove the text into an alt tag instead of a title.
+The latter is actually web accessibility violation...